Tamilisai Soundararajan: Personal life and education

 She was born in Kaliyakkavilai, Kanyakumari, Tamil Nadu on 2 June 1961.
-Her father Kumari Ananthan, is a former Member of Parliament and senior congress party leader in Tamil Nadu.
-Her husband, Mr. Soundarajan, is a medical doctor.
-Her paternal cousin is actor and businessman turned politician Vijay Vasanth.
+Her father Kumari Ananthan, was a former Member of Parliament and a senior Indian National Congress leader in Tamil Nadu.
+Whereas, her husband, Soundararajan, is a medical doctor.

-She did graduation from Ethiraj College for Women, followed by pursuing her MBBS at Madras Medical College, Chennai and her obstetrics and gynaecology qualifications at Dr. MGR Medical University, Chennai.
-She did higher training in sonology and FET therapy in Canada.
+She graduated from Ethiraj College for Women, pursued her MBBS at Madras Medical College, Chennai and her obstetrics and gynaecology qualifications at Dr. MGR Medical University, Chennai.
+She was trained in sonology and frozen embryo transfer therapy at the University of Toronto and The Hospital for Sick Children in Toronto, Canada.

 Prior to political commitment she worked as an assistant professor at Ramachandra Medical College, Chennai for 5 years.
-She has two children, a boy and a girl, both are doctors.
+She has two children.

-As recognition of her dedicated service to the society and general public and promoting gender equality women empowerment, she was awarded “ International Rising Star of the Year – 2018” by multi ethnic advisory task force, USA operating under US Congressman Danny K. Davis.
+In recognition of her dedicated service to the society and general public and promoting gender equality women empowerment, she was awarded “ International Rising Star of the Year – 2018” by multi ethnic advisory task force, USA operating under US Congressman Danny K. Davis.

 Political career

-Soundararajan became interested in politics from childhood, having been brought up in a political family.
+Tamilisai Soundararajan became interested in politics from childhood, having been brought up in a political family.

 She was elected as a student leader during her studies at Madras Medical College.
 She served the Tamil Nadu state BJP unit in various capacities starting from South Chennai District Medical Wing Secretary in 1999, State General Secretary Medical Wing in 2001, All India Co-Convenor (Medical Wing For Southern States) in 2005, State General Secretary in 2007, State Vice-President in 2010 and elevated as National Secretary, All India BJP in 2013.

 She was appointed the Governor of Telangana on 1 September 2019 by the order of the President of India, Ram Nath Kovind and currently is also 1st woman to hold the office of the state.
 She took charge as Governor of Telangana on 9 September 2019.
 She was given additional charge of Puducherry (union territory) on 16 February 2021 and is fifth woman to hold the office of the Union Territory.
-During the Covid-19 pandemic she visited healthcare workers in hospitals and encouraged vaccination.
+During the COVID-19 pandemic she visited healthcare workers in hospitals and encouraged vaccination.

-Soundararajan has lost in all her attempts at becoming an MP or MLA to date, having contested two Assembly elections and Parliament elections unsuccessfully.
+Tamilisai Soundararajan has lost in all her attempts at becoming an MP or MLA to date, having contested two Assembly elections and Parliament elections unsuccessfully.
 In the 2019 Indian general election, she lost against Kanimozhi Karunanidhi, daughter of former chief minister of Tamil Nadu M. Karunanidhi from Thoothukkudi.
 She extensively campaigned in parliament and assembly elections across the state.

 Media

 She conducted a programme promoting the oratory skills for students and children, which was broadcast on the Tamil channel Raj TV for more than 10 years.
-She conducted a weekly programme for women in "Doordarshan" Channel which was aired as Magalir Panchayat (Women's Court) for over 5 years.
+She conducted a weekly programme for women in Doordarshan Channel which was aired as Magalir Panchayat (Women's Court) for over 5 years.
 She participated in several political debates against other political leaders including Sun TV, NDTV, Times Now and various local channels.